rahul-verma/arjuna/docs/source/guiauto/element.rst

     - Descendant Tag Sequence
     - One or more associated class names

-Following are the different node definition locators.
+Following sections cover various node locators: **node**, **fnode** and **bnode** along with additional information.
 The difference is the way attribute content and text content is matched.
 Tags and classes are handled in the same manner for all.

 **node** Locator
 """"""""""""""""